isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The use of indirection is fundamental for run-time polymorphic interfaces.
-The allocation/deallocation overhead is not (that's just the most common case).
+The allocation/deallocation overhead is not (that’s just the most common case).
 We can use a base class as the interface of a scoped object of a derived class.
 This is done where dynamic allocation is prohibited (e.g. hard real-time) and to provide a stable interface to some kinds of plug-ins.